Insight-minds/New-Grad-Data-Science-2024/README.md

 - **We welcome contributions from the community!** Please submit a pull request, and we will update them.

-- Browse our regularly updated list of job openings, as it's maintained by the community. 🚀
+- Browse regularly for updated list of job openings, as it's maintained by the community. 🚀

 - **Please note that this repository only lists job openings in the `United States`** 🌎